Why carry an International Driving Permit while driving in Iceland?

 Driving Rules in Iceland

 Get in touch with your inner peace.
-See the Aurora Lights.
-Experience the serenity of nature.
-Visit Iceland.
+See the Aurora Lights and experience the serenity of nature.
 Discover Iceland through your own car to complete the wonderful journey.
 Take note of some of the driving rules in Iceland.

 - Iceland drive on the right side of the road.